 Materials and consumables.

 TYPE OF POWER

-When using the TIG process for welding, the most common power that is used is DC.
+When using the GTAW process, the most common power that is used is DC.
 Alternating current is used when welding aluminum.

 Shielding gases protect the weld bead and the metal that is transferred through the arc from the ambient air, (which is 21% oxygen, 78% nitrogen, 1% other gases and humidity).
 The most common shielding gas is Argon.
 This gas helps with arc striking and is stable.
 Sometimes different gases are mixed depending on wall thickness, heat required and alloy.

-In the past, tungsten-thoria electrodes have been frequently used for TIG welding, but the thorium represents a risk in terms of radioactive isotopes.
+In the past, tungsten-thoria electrodes have been frequently used for GTAW, but the thorium represents a risk in terms of radioactive isotopes.
 This can also present health hazards when grinding the tungsten.
 Today, welders use mostly cerium or lanthanum based tungsten electrodes in order to avoid risk of radioactivity.